3t13nn3/-S4-Network-Bomberman-Game/README.md

 If you are not a french speaker, you can still check the code comments.

+Note: You can find an other implementation of this game in C++ by a classmate [here](https://github.com/TheMagnat/Bomberman-Reseau-C-SFML).

 ## Prerequisites

 - [SDL2 library binding for Golang by veandco](https://github.com/veandco/go-sdl2)